 Depending on legislation, application-based communication may be permitted.
-For example, two people texting through native mobile apps would nearly always be P2P SMS.
-Two people communicating with SMS messages through some API may be P2P, but it may also be A2P.
+For example, two mobile users texting through native mobile apps would nearly always be P2P SMS.
+Two people communicating with text messages through some API may be P2P, but it may also be A2P.

 In particular, the USA and Canada consider any application-mediated communication, regardless of the tone, automation, or amount of participants to be A2P.
 There’s simply no way around it.
 Any application-based communication is not a P2P text.

 As with A2P messaging, P2P can be understood through several key aspects.
-These messages are:
+These text messages are:

 - Used by individuals, not for a commercial capacity